 Banks have been lending to the wrong borrower for decades.
 Since 1980s loans to the businesses have contracted, and loans to the consumer has expanded.
 Business loans are used to create value.
 They contribute more to the real economy.
 The likely hood that they will be paid back is higher.
 But consumer loans do not provide value.
 Consumers consume.
 They do not produce.
 Today, banks are 98% invested in consumer loans.
 The collateral for consumer loans depreciate in time.
 They do not create value.
 This is the cause of bank troubles today.
 50 years ago banks would be invested in pristine US government bonds.
 If that were the case now, a housing market crash would not effect the banks much.
 Alas, it is too late.

 Back in September 2019, Repo markets were having problems.
 FED had to intervene because banks were hesitant to make loans to each other.
 They did not trust the colleteral of the borrowers.
 The banks once again started to treat mortgage debt, education loans as junk and unpayable.
 FED made credit available.
 Yet on the first day, out of 500 billion FED money, only 78 billion was loaned.

 Soon with higher treasury and mortgage rates banks won’t be able to lend money as much as they used to.
 It is hard for the FED to turn the boat around because banks see this as what it is: A deflationary crash!
 Deflation is the threat now:

 1. FED makes credit available

 2. Banks do not want to lend because they don’t think they will get their money back.

 3. Borrowers do not want to borrow because they don’t think they can pay it back.

-FED or Trump do not control the market.
+FED or the presidents do not control the market.
 They cannot force people to borrow or lend.
 Eventually, free market forces will prevail.
 Action against the truth will dig our hole deeper.